What is a personal line of credit?

 Do lines of credit have minimum payments?

 Lines of credit do have a minimum payment due each month (or, in some cases, every other week), but the minimum will be variable based on the outstanding amount.
-The minimum payments will not be calculated off of the total approved line amount, but against the amount that has been pulled from that credit line.
+The minimum payment for a line of credit is typically calculated based only on the amount that has been borrowed.
+This means your required payments adjust according to your outstanding balance.

 What are the benefits of a line of credit?